-(3) The Attorney General may require the Governor to retain and release any information in a record for the purposes of a criminal investigation or criminal proceedings.
+- (1) The Attorney General may require the Governor to release any information in or matter kept with a prisoner's record for the purposes of a criminal investigation or criminal proceedings. - (2) The Governor shall not destroy a prisoner's record or any matter kept with it if the Attorney General requests its retention in connection with any other criminal investigation or criminal proceedings.